CortexIntelligentAutomation/docs/content/en/docs/2025.3/Guides/disaster-recovery/single-server-without-ha/recovery/recover-web-application-from-backup.md

 ### Run the Recovery Script

 {{% alert title="Note" %}}
-A backup policy should be configured on the web application server before running a recovery, see {{< ahref path="Cortex.Guides.DisasterRecoveryGuides.SingleServerWithoutHA.Backup.AddBackupToWebApplicationServer" title="Add Backup To Web Application Server" >}} for further information.
+A backup policy should be configured on the web application server before running a recovery, see {{< ahref path="Cortex.Guides.DisasterRecoveryGuides.SingleServerWithoutHA.Backup.AddBackupToWebApplicationServer" title="Add Backup to Web Application Server" >}} for further information.
 {{% /alert %}}

 {{< section "/disaster-recovery/web-application-server/recover/run-recover-script.md">}}